frasertweedale/blog-fp/posts/2021-10-12-aeson-hash-flooding-protection.md

 particular, objects may be serialised with a different key order, and object keys are iterated in different orders.
 And who knows what systems out there depend on the key order in some way, even though they should not.
+That is a big reason why the maintainers felt it was necessary to keep the option of using `HashMap`.

-Also, these data structures have different performance characteristics, with `Map` having *O(log n)* insertion and lookup time.  `HashMap` insertion and lookup are amortised *O(1)*, degrating to *O(n)* for pathological inputs—which is the cause of the vulnerability!
+Also, these data structures have different performance characteristics, with `Map` having *O(log n)* insertion and lookup time.  `HashMap` insertion and lookup are amortised *O(1)*, degrading to *O(n)* for pathological inputs—which is the cause of the vulnerability!

 ## Compiling a safe version of aeson